pablokimon/REACH-Mastermind/README.md

 Overall I really enjoyed creating this on a timeline and look forward to adding more to it.

 # Next Steps

+* Complete the setParameters function to allow players to change parameters of the game.
+This could use a couple nice helper functions to reduce redundant code to check for good inputs (numbers in certain range, etc)

+* Complete giveHint function to give player hints.
+I'm excited about the range this function could cover: If there are no guesses, it could randomly help suggest a number.
+If there are guesses, based on guesses it could help guide the player to which numbers were correct or tell them which ones were close.

+* Publish to a webpage so anyone can play without downloading and running the .py file.

+* Ultimately add graphics and GUI.

+# Takeaways

+Even a realtively simple game where I know the rules can take quite a bit of time to program and requires a good plan and execution.
+Next time I would try to anticiate the need for helper functions to reduce redundant code.